 Step 6: Print

-Grab your free printables that I made over in the Fun and Free area.
+Grab your free printables that I made.
 They are individually in a zip file but you can print as many as you like.

 Cut the printables down to size and you’re almost in business.